preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/permission/index.rst

 Permission
 ============

-For Workspace (Omnia 6.5 and later), the following settings are available:
+For Workspace, the following settings are available:

 .. image:: workplace-permission-new.png